-&lt;sup>35Scholar, Steve, Army seeking civilian doctor willing to do abortions at military hospitals, Stars and Stripes (European), April 28, 1993: 1.
+&lt;sup>36 Scholar, Steve, "Army Seeking Civilian Doctor Willing To Do abortions at Military Hospitals," Stars and Stripes (European), April 28, 1993: 1.

-&lt;sup>36"A Pentagon decision to send doctors overseas to perform abortions in military hospitals could spark protest from pro-life groups in Germany, pro-life GIs say."
-Pro-Life Protests, American Legion, July 1994: 10.
+&lt;sup>37 "A Pentagon Decision To Send Doctors Overseas To Perform Abortions in Military Hospitals Could Spark Protest from Pro-Life Groups in Germany, Pro-Life GIs say," Pro-Life Protests, American Legion, July 1994: 10.

-DOD is still required to observe local laws.
+neighbor policy," to observe local laws.
 Countries such as Spain, South Korea, and Panama outlaw or sharply restrict abortions.

 Following German unification, in 1993, a German court issued an injunction against a law that would have unified abortion policies in the east and west.
-The Bundestag - lower house of the German parliament - struggled to write new laws.
+The Bundestag, lower house of the German parliament, struggled to write new laws.
 During this void, the performance of abortions or restrictions on abortion services at military facilities in Germany, although not illegal, may have been inflammatory to certain German sensitivities.
-On August 21, 1995, German President Roman Herzog signed into law a measure passed by the Bundestag (on June 29) and approved by the Bundesrat - upper house - (on July 14).
-Under this law, abortions are illegal (except in cases of rape or "medical necessity"), but a woman who seeks an abortion during the first 12 weeks will not be subject to criminal prosecution provided she attends a compulsory counseling session reviewing her options.
+On August 21, 1995, German President Roman Herzog signed into law a measure passed by the Bundestag (on June 29) and approved by the Bundesrat, upper house (on July 14).
+Under this law, abortions are illegal (except in cases of rape or "medical necessity"), but a woman who seeks an abortion during the first 12 weeks of pregnancy will not be subject to criminal prosecution provided she attends a compulsory counseling session reviewing her options.

 Contracting with foreign physicians poses its own problems.
-Countries that lack professional medical personnel trained to U.S. standards (the very reason argued for providing these services in the first place) are less likely to have physicians with a skill level that would be commendable for contracting.
+Countries that lack professional medical personnel trained to U.S. standards (the very reason argued for providing these services in the first place) are arguably less likely to have physicians with a skill level that would be commendable for contracting.

 In certain cases, contracting may be an option, but it raises other considerations.
 If the patient was to pay the cost of the abortion, does such a cost include a pro-rated amount based on contracting, training, travel, and other costs required to provide these services?
 Inclusion of these in such a cost calculation could well make the price of these services prohibitive.
-Conversely, using Defense Department funds to make available "pre-paid" abortions (i.e., through contracting, travel, etc.) could be viewed as in conflict with 10 USC 1093.
+Conversely, using Defense Department funds to make available "pre-paid" abortions (i.e., through contracting, travel, etc.) could be viewed as in conflict with 10 U.S.C.
+1093.

 According to a DOD Information Paper, in August 1994, "a policy on hiring non-military physicians to perform abortions was issued with specific reference to treatment facilities in Germany.
-DoD respects host nation laws regarding abortion."
+DOD respects host nation laws regarding abortion."

-Furthermore, it was unlikely that abortion services would become more available if the military reduced the number of physicians as part of DOD downsizing of the force structure.
+Furthermore, it was unlikely that abortion services would become more available if the military reduced the number of physicians as part of downsizing of the force structure.
 One drawdown proposal suggests that DOD could reduce the number of physicians in uniform by as much as 50%.
-Under the Administration's
+Under the then-Administration's long-term defense spending plans, 5,600 civilian medical personnel will be cut from the Army over the next six years.
+The Navy and Air Force, together, are expected to be reduced by less than 2,000.
+These reductions "amount to the equivalent of shutting three of the Army's eight medical centers, experts say."
+The reduction of civilian

-&lt;sup>37Women in the services, Fast Track, Army Times, July 4, 1994: 20.
+38 &quot;Women in the services," Fast Track, Army Times, July 4, 1994: 20.

-&lt;sup>38"Women's groups, opposition politicians from the west, and easterners across the political spectrum expressed outrage at the court's decision.
+&lt;sup>39 "Women's groups, opposition politicians from the west, and easterners across the political spectrum expressed outrage at the court's decision.
 Many observers felt the decision exposed the deep east-west social divide."
-Donfried, Karen E., German-American Relations in the New Europe, CRS Issue Brief IB91018, Jan.
-27, 1994: 6.
+CRS Issue Brief IB91018, German-American Relations in the New Europe, by Karen E. Donfried, January 27, 1994, p.
+6 (out-of-print; available from the author at 7-8033).

-&lt;sup>39The Week in Germany, January 30, 1998.
+&lt;sup>40 The Week in Germany, January 30, 1998.